w-okada/google-film-test/README.md

 [Web Demo](https://w-okada.github.io/google-film-test/)

 Note: This demo is very heavy.
-I strongly recommend access by the machine with GPU.
+I strongly recommend to access by the machine with GPU.